gotthardp/lorawan-server/doc/Integration.md

 ## Azure IoT Hub

 Microsoft Azure IoT Hub can be integrated via MQTT.
-A separate connection is needed for each Node.
+Azure uses per-device credentials so you cannot connect multiple devices (each with its own credentials) using the same connection.
+A dedicated Connector is needed for each Node.

 First, follow the Azure guidelines to configure your IoT device:
  * Create a new Device, use *Symmetric Key* authentication and let the system to